-- Share the Design Challenge with the students - Have students first recall what thermal energy transfer is and draw a picture that depicts a warm human standing on the Moon during a cold, lunar night.
-Then have the students draw the opposite, a "cool" human standing in the extreme heat of a hot lunar day. - Students will need to graph their results after the experiment.
-Share the graphing video with them again, if needed: http://svs.gsfc.nasa.gov/goto?10515 - Building a graph is not a math standard often taught in 3rd grade, depending on your state.
-It is your discretion of whether or not to have students graph their data.
+- Share the Design Challenge with the students - Have students first recall what thermal energy transfer is and draw a pictures that depicts a warm human standing on the Moon during a cold, lunar night.
+Then have the students draw the opposite, a "cool" human standing in the extreme heat of a hot lunar day.

-• Challenge the students to devise a system to keep water at a constant temperature.
+- Have students practice measuring temperature on the thermometer. - Challenge the students to devise a system to keep water at a constant temperature.

-- Have students follow the directions on the Experiment and Record worksheet to complete their experiment. - Students should graph the temperature results as a line graph and analyze.
+• Have students follow the directions on the Experiment and Record worksheet to complete their experiment.

-• If there is time, have students inspect their designs and the experiment results.
+If there is time, have students inspect their designs and the experiment results.
 Allow teams to rework their design if needed.

-- Engage the students in the following questions: - Did your thermos keep the cold water at a constant temperature for 5 minutes? - What would have been different if you were trying to keep hot water from cooling off instead of keeping cold water from warming up? - o How would you make your thermos more effective?
+- Engage the students in the following questions: - Did your thermos keep the cold water at a constant temperature for 5 minutes? - What would have been different if you were trying to keep hot water from cooling off instead of keeping cold water from warming up? - How would you make your thermos more effective?